bmsantos/dl4j-0.0.3.3-examples/README.md

 ---
 ## Development
-We are in progress of developing and tuning these examples.
-If you notice issues, please log, and if you want to contribute, submit a pull request.
-Input is definitely welcome.
+We are still developing and tuning these examples.
+If you notice issues, please log them, and if you want to contribute, submit a pull request.
+Input is welcome here.

-Check the pom to confirm where these examples are running from.
-If it has SNAPSHOT in the dl4j and nd4j then git clone those repositories and build locally.
+Check the POM to confirm where these examples are running from.
+If it has SNAPSHOT in the dl4j and nd4j then *git clone* those repositories and build locally.
 Otherwise use Maven Repo.
-We are working to get this stabilized as quickly as possibe.
+We are working to get this stabilized as quickly as possible.

----
 ## Documentation
-For more information, check out [deeplearning4j.org](http://deeplearning4j.org/) and [JavaDocs](http://deeplearning4j.org/doc/).
+For more information, check out [deeplearning4j.org](http://deeplearning4j.org/) and its [JavaDoc](http://deeplearning4j.org/doc/).

----
 ## Performance

 | **Model Name**      | **Score** | **Status**   | **Training**  |